From the 2020 National Academy of Sciences (NAS) 157th Annual Meeting- Picture from NAS' U.S. Kavli Frontiers of Sciences Symposium

 Cultural Betrayal Trauma Video

-In this short video, discussion of Cultural Betrayal Trauma Theory and the article, Isn't It All About Victimization?
+In this short video, Dr. Jennifer M. Gómez discusses Cultural Betrayal Trauma Theory and the article, Isn't It All About Victimization?
 (Intra)Cultural Pressure and Cultural Betrayal Trauma in Ethnic Minority College Women, which was published in Violence Against Women.

 National Academy of Sciences' 30th Annual U.S. Kavli Frontiers of Science